Sean-Bradley/Design-Patterns-In-Python/bridge/README.md

 The Bridge is an approach to refactor already existing code, whereas the Adapter creates an interface on top of existing code through existing available means without refactoring any existing code or interfaces.

 The motivation for converting your code to the Bridge pattern is that it may be tightly coupled.
-There is logic and abstraction close together which is limiting your choices in how you can extend your solution in the way that you need.
+There is logic and abstraction close together that is limiting your choices in how you can extend your solution in the way that you need.

 E.g., you may have one Car class, that produces a very nice car.
 But you would like the option of varying the design a little, or outsourcing responsibility of creating the different components.